- Diagnostic Coronary Angiography

 Symptoms of aortic stenosis may include chest pain, shortness of breath, dizziness, and fainting.
 Studies have shown that, after the onset of severe symptoms, approximately 50 percent of patients will not survive more than two years without aortic valve replacement.

-Patients must meet strict criteria for the procedure.
 Eligibility screening begins with evaluation by a team of physicians in the Buffalo General Heart Failure Clinic.
 After that initial evaluation, a variety of tests are performed including: echocardiogram, cardiac CTA, transesophageal echocardiogram, lung function testing and evaluating the carotid arteries for blockages.

 What is the average length of the procedure and hospitalization?